fluree/docs.flur.ee/src/content/api/signatures.md

 The signature should be the SHA3-256 of the original query, signed with your private key, according to [RFC 6979](https://tools.ietf.org/html/rfc6979) standards.

 ### Signed Transactions
-If `fdb-api-open` is set to true, then you do not need to sign your transactions.
+If `fdb-open-api` is set to true, then you do not need to sign your transactions.
 You can issue transactions to the `/transact` endpoint, and they will be automatically signed.

 Each database comes with a default auth record, which is either provided by you or automatically generated (see [config options](/docs/getting-started/installation#config-options)).
-If `fdb-api-open` is set to true, then all transactions will be signed with this default private key unless otherwise specified.
+If `fdb-open-api` is set to true, then all transactions will be signed with this default private key unless otherwise specified.

 All signed transactions need to be submitted to the [`/command` endpoint](/api/downloaded-endpoints/overview).
 The `/command` endpoint takes a map with two keys: